DocsSDKsPythonLow-level SDK

 outputstringyesThe completion generated by the model.
 Can be any string or JSON object.

-usageobjectyesThe usage object supports the OpenAi structure with {promptTokens, completionTokens, totalTokens} and a more generic version {input, output, total, unit, inputCost, outputCost, totalCost} where unit can be of value "TOKENS", "CHARACTERS", "MILLISECONDS", "SECONDS", or "IMAGES".
+usage_detailsobjectyesThe usage object supports arbitrary usage types with their units of consumption.
 Refer to the docs on how to automatically infer token usage and costs in Langfuse.

 metadataobjectyesAdditional metadata of the generation.
 Can be any JSON object.
 Metadata is merged when being updated via the API.